Arrangement of internal control system and risk management system

 - Status of initiatives relating to compliance

-- The Corporate Ethics Promotion Committee plans, formulates and implements company-wide compliance measures.
-Specific measures included the mandatory submission of the “Anritsu Group Code of Conduct Confirmation Statement” by employees; educational and cultural activities through training according to positions and compliance promotion events; and implementation of a “Corporate Ethics Questionnaire” to check the familiarity with an established compliance system and the level of awareness of employees concerning ethics and the like.
-The Corporate Ethics Promotion Committee also conducted WBT (Web Based Training) on preventing bribery with all related employees both in Japan and overseas.
+- As a core organization to promote company-wide compliance, the Corporate Ethics Promotion Committee plans, formulates and implements compliance measures.
+In the fiscal year ended March 31, 2017, specific measures included the mandatory submission of the “Anritsu Group Code of Conduct Confirmation Statement” by employees; educational and cultural activities through training according to positions and compliance promotion events; and implementation of a “Corporate Ethics Questionnaire” with division feedback for checking familiarity with the established compliance system, the level of awareness of employees concerning ethics, and the like.
+The Corporate Ethics Promotion Committee has also enhanced the web-based educational system and conducted WBT (Web Based Training) on human rights for all Group employees world-wide, as well as WBT on the Subcontract Act (the Act Against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors) and product liability for domestic employees.

-- Departments and committees involved in compliance conducted regular audits on departments involved in fair trade and export/import control.
+- Departments and committees involved in compliance conducted regular audits on departments involved in fair trade and trade control, and confirmed that each operation has been performed appropriately.

 - To prevent violations of laws and regulations, the Company, pursuant to the Rules for Whistleblowing, has established and operates “Helplines,” which accept internal reports and requests for consultation both from within and outside of the Company.